adrofa/eyes_classifier/README.md

 I will add 1 Conv and 1 FC layers.

-*BTW, I am increasing the model size in 3 directions: deppth, width, resolution (EfficientNet paper showed, that all of 3 sides should be modified).*
+*BTW, I am increasing the model size in 3 directions: deppth, width, resolution (EfficientNet paper showed, that all of 3 directions should be modified all together).*

 * **`Model version: 3`**
 * **`Optimizer version: adam_3`** (lr: 3.43E-03)